Spoon University Logo

 Margaret Weinberg

-Dry January is when someone takes a break from consuming alcohol for the entire month of January, usually as a follow-up to drinking during the holidays.
+Dry January is when someone takes a break from consuming alcohol for the entire month of January, usually as a follow-up to the heavy drinking that often comes with celebrating the holidays.
 This trend originated in the UK via the organization Alcohol Change UK, so it’s something we can “blame the Brits” for.
-It started in 2013 with just 4,000 people committing to the practice, but in 2022, it was reported that 130,000 participated in it.
+It’s a relatively new idea as it officially started in 2013 with just 4,000 people committing to the practice.
+However, in 2023—just a mere decade later—175,000 participated, per reports.
 While Tonic argues that “no one gives a sh*t about your Dry January status,” their argument doesn’t stop people from trying it for themselves.
+In fact, you can sign up as a Dry January participant right here.

 dry January pizza cake